 The liabilities we have accrued represent our best estimate of the obligations we expect to incur and could be subject to adjustment as market conditions change.
-We may incur additional charges for property, plant and equipment write-offs in future quarters.
-The cash payments associated with the reduction in force are expected to be paid out by the end of the first quarter of fiscal 2011.
+The cash payments associated with our various reductions in force are expected to be paid by the end of the first quarter of fiscal 2011.